lingtalfi/nullos-admin/doc/tutorials/getting-started-with-nullos.md

 Organize the sections on the left menu
 -----------------------------------

-So now the Quickstart menu is hidden, and there are currently two sections on the left menu: "Main" and "Others".
+So now the Quickstart menu is hidden, good.

+But there are currently two sections on the left menu that don't look so good: "Main" and "Others".

 Let's change those.

 - Open the **app-nullos/class-modules/Crud/CrudConfig.php** file and search for the **getLeftMenuSections** method.
-- Replace the content of this method by the following code (don't worry if it's french, it's just to have some data to work with):
+- Replace the content of this method by the following code (don't mind the french words, it's just an example for you to understand the mechanism:

 ```php